Maayan182/SQL-assignment2/README .md

 # SQL Project

-This repository contains my solutions to a series of SQL practice questions using the AdventureWorks database.
+This file contains my solutions to a series of SQL practice questions using the AdventureWorks database.

 it was given to me as part of a Data Analyst course and is designed to help you strengthen your SQL skill.